 After seven years, all of the parties on both sides of the employment contract are undoubtedly suffering from the proverbial “itch”:

-So what is the under pressure business owner to do when they identify that the 7 year itch may well be upon them?
+So what is the under pressure business owner to do when they identify that the seven year itch may well be upon them?

-The first thing we recommend is that you go back to your original business plans and strategies and ask yourself if the business is really still on the track that you had imagined it would be after this length of time?
+The first thing we recommend is that you go back to your original business plans and strategies and ask yourself if the business is really still on the track that you had imagined it would be?
 If not, revisit those plans and strategies and see what you can think about doing to get back on track.
-Even better, seek advice from somebody outside of the organisation and share the issues with them – you DO have a mentor, don’t you?
+Even better, seek advice from somebody outside of the organisation and share the issues with them.
+You DO have a mentor, don’t you?

 If you require outside help, we offer a free strategic review of your business and we will genuinely help you to improve your results.
 During the free consultation we’ll give you our invaluable support and advice on the areas of your business that need improving.